-The company's remuneration arrangements are ultimately designed to promote the long-term success of the company, without paying more than is necessary for this purpose.
-The committee recognises that the company operates in the North West of England in a regulated environment and, therefore, needs to ensure that the structure of executive remuneration reflects both the practices of the markets in which its executives operate, and stakeholder expectations of how the company should implementing a successful remuneration policy over the long term.
+The committee understands that listening to the views of the company's key stakeholders plays a vital role in formulating and implementing a successful remuneration policy over the long term.

 The committee thus actively seeks the views of shareholders and other key stakeholders to inform the development of the remuneration policy, particularly where any changes to policy are envisaged.
 Customer and stakeholder engagement directly informed the development of our business plan on which our variable pay arrangements are based.
-Engagement is conducted in a variety of ways including customer focus groups. workshops, online community panels and surveys to understand the key priorities for our customers and this feedback is used by the committee to inform the choice and weighting of measures used in the annual bonus and LTP.
+Engagement is conducted in a variety of ways including customer focus groups, workshops, online community panels and surveys to understand the key priorities for our customers and this feedback is used by the committee to inform the choice and weighting of measures used in the annual bonus and LTP.

 Account is also taken of colleague views on the policy, typically via the colleague voice panel.
 Additionally, the company carries out colleague engagement surveys and regular discussion takes place with union representatives on matters of pay and remuneration for colleagues covered by collective bargaining or consultation arrangements, all of which can provide insight which is of value to the committee.
 The general base salary increase and broader remuneration arrangements, including pension provision, for the wider colleague population are considered by the committee when determining remuneration policy for the executive directors.
-As outlined on page 164 processes are in place for the committee to regularly review and consider any remuneration-related matters that may arise from the activities undertaken by the board to take account of the 'colleague voice'.
+As outlined on page 164 processes are in place for the committee to regularly review and consider any remuneration-related matters that may arise from the activities undertaken by the board to take account of the 'colleague